american life bitters

 Example dug in Mineral Hill, Nevada, 1981

-Rectangular cabin, LTC, Applied mouth, Amber and Gold rare, Yellow olive, Extremely rare
+Rectangular cabin, LTC, Applied mouth, Amber; rare, Yellow with olive tone, Extremely rare